Lucyjpjones/wean-cuisine/README.md

 - For this site I created my own logo design with inspiration from [Flaticon](https://www.flaticon.com/) and [VectorStock](https://www.vectorstock.com/).

+- Following website conventions, my website logo is a link to the homepage.
+Over time through trial and error, many people have learned that clicking on a site’s logo leads them back to the homepage so adopting this standard reduces confusion by matching the UI to users’ expectations.
+The logo is also left-aligned which is the most familiar placement, and is where users look to find it.

 <img src="static/assets/images/readme/logo-design.png">

 ### **<u>User Experience</u>**

 <img src="static/assets/images/readme/flowchart.png">

-**User profile**
+**My user profile**

-As a first time mum, Katie  wants to be able to connect with other parents to find inspiring weaning recipes.
+As a first time mum, Katie  wants to be able to connect with other parents from around the world to share inspiring weaning recipes.
 Since Katie is a working mum, anything she can do to save time in the kitchen without comprising on nourishment is highly valuable.
 She wants to share her experience with others and be part of a diverse community as she begins her weaning journey.

 **User stories**